THEOplayer/documentation/theoplayer/how-to-guides/11-ui/00-introduction.md

 You can implement a Chromeless UI on iOS and Android completely on top of THEOplayer through the native technologies and programming languages.
 The THEOplayer API exposes all the events and properties that you need to implement a custom design.

-Alternatively, for these mobile SDKs, you may implement your Chromeless UI in our WebView, as this allows you to re-use your implementation across Android and iOS.